Tag: Ruminating Mum

 Today, I am so thankful that my daughter is a beautiful soul.
 I, on the other hand, am a fricking ogre!

-Of course, these are all normal things, kids will always test boundaries, but just lately I’m feeling so intensely overwhelmed that I’m finding it hard to see the funny side.
+Of course, these are all normal things—kids will always test boundaries—but just lately I’m feeling so intensely overwhelmed that I’m finding it hard to see the funny side.
 So I just end up snapping and getting frustrated.

-My 4 year old daughter was invited to a classmate’s birthday party.
-When it came to the time to eat, there was a mad dash of children scrambling to the tables to claim a seat and, unfortunately, she did not manage to sit next to her best friend.
+My 4-year-old daughter was invited to a classmate’s birthday party.
+When it was time to eat, there was a mad dash of children scrambling to the tables to claim a seat.

 The little star said yes, so we swapped her over to the other seat and he was able, once again, to sit next to his friend.